Juye Incident

 Contemporary German depiction of the Juye Incident.

 Bloodstained undershirt of Franz Xaver Nies.

-Roadside marker at the site of the incident.
+Roadside marker near the site of the incident.

-The Juye Incident (曹州敎案 or 鉅野敎案 (Cáozhōu Jiào'àn or Jùyě Jiào'àn), Juye Vorfall) refers to the killing of two German Catholic missionaries, Richard Henle and Franz Xaver Nies, of the Society of the Divine Word, in Juye County Shandong Province, China in the night of 1–2 November 1897 (All Saints' Day to All Souls' Day).
-The target of the attack, Georg Maria Stenz, survived unharmed.
+The Juye Incident (曹州敎案 or 鉅野敎案 (Cáozhōu Jiào'àn or Jùyě Jiào'àn), Juye Vorfall) refers to the killing of two German Catholic missionaries, Richard Henle and Franz Xaver Nies, of the Society of the Divine Word, in Juye County Shandong Province, Qing China in the night of 1–2 November 1897 (All Saints' Day to All Souls' Day).
+The likely target of the attack, the local resident missionary Georg Maria Stenz, survived unharmed.
+The German Empire used the Juye Incident as a pretext for occupying territory in China which prompted other foreign powers to follow suit.